 It gives everything I need in one place and provides more resourceful information to better understand the value of your chosen topic (both in terms of popularity and revenue).

 If the news blows up on social media sites – you already know where to kick-start your marketing campaign.

 It is time to put all the meat and potatoes together so you could serve your audience a delicious meal—an irresistible dish.

 Putting words together gets a lot easier if you’re well-grounded on the topic.
 But if you’re not, it gets tougher.

 The easiest way to go about this is to visit forums, social media places, questions, and answers sites.
 Ask questions related to your idea and see what reply people are giving back.

 The feedback you get from readers might even bring up ideas that will lead to a series of articles on the same subject.

 Never ignore this process.

 But wait for a second – there is an important aspect of any online copy you need to pay attention to…the headline.

 At the beginning of this post, I talked about how the words “love to read” are used to trigger your attention to this post.

-Your headline is the first element readers will see and decide either to read or not to read your content.
+Your content headline is the first element readers will see and decide either to read or not to read your post.

 How do you write articles titles that never get ignored?

 First, what makes you feel emotionally charged to things easily?

 Whatever is it – you have feelings mainly because you’re emotionally attached to it.

 The same strategy can be used to write your article’s titles and move your reader’s emotions toward your post.
 You do this by playing on those things that moved humans to take specific actions.

 Besides, there are mainly five elements that you can infuse into your article’s titles and cause your readers to be emotional or increase his interest in reading your post.

 While writing your article’s headline – make sure you do one of the following: